Selbi182/SpotifyDiscoveryBot/README.md

 ## Overview

 Most new music gets released every week exactly at midnight between Thursday and Friday, but there are exceptions.
 It has been a top priority of this bot to fetch those at the exact moment they get released.
-The bot runs once every hour to search for any new releases.
+The bot runs once every half hour to search for any new releases.

 ### Crawling